Health & Welfare Plans

 When adding a spouse/domestic partner or dependent child(ren) to coverage, you are required to provide documentation of the relationship.
-These documents must be presented with the enrollment forms within 31 days of your date of hire.
-Enrollment will not be processed without all required documentation.
-Please view Benefit Eligibility to review what documentation is accepted.
+You must submit the documentation in Pitt Worx prior to enrolling in your benefits.
+You have 31 days from your date of hire to enroll.
+Please review the Documentation Requirements for Dependents page for more information.

-Individuals who do not elect coverage will receive a $50 monthly credit.
+Individuals in the active program who do not elect a medical plan will receive a $50 monthly credit.
 The monthly credit for individuals enrolled in coverage is reflected in the employer contribution portion of the medical insurance premium.
-Review sample pay statements.

 Retirement Savings Plan

 The Defined Contribution Program operates on a plan year which runs from January 1 through December 31.

 Changes to the Retirement Plans include: enrollment/suspension of participation, changes to basic and supplemental contributions, starting/stopping a supplemental account (SRA), and changes to the allocation between investment companies.
 For additional rules and regulations, see Retirement Savings.

 Changes may be made on a monthly basis.
 Eligibility for new hires begins is effective the first of the month following 30 days of employment.
 Changes for existing participants will be reflected the month after the change is made.

 Changes to funds that you have invested in may be made on a daily basis.
 Changes such as these must be made directly through the respective investment company.
 Please contact TIAA (1-800-842-2776 or tiaa.org/pitt) directly for further information.